CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 #### INF.1.A30 Selection of a suitable building (CIA)

-When selecting a suitable building, it should be checked whether all safety requirements relevant for later use can also be implemented.
+When selecting a suitable building, it should be checked whether all security requirements relevant for later use can be implemented.
 For each building, the existing hazards and the necessary damage prevention or reduction measures SHOULD be documented in advance.

 #### INF.1.A31 Extract from Buildings [Inner Service] (C)

-In the run-up to the excerpt, an inventory of all things relevant to information security (hardware, software, data carriers, folders, documents, etc.) SHOULD be compiled.
+In the run-up to the excerpt, an inventory of all things relevant to information security (hardware, software, data media, folders, documents, etc.) SHOULD be compiled.
 After moving out, all rooms SHOULD be searched for left behind things.

 #### INF.1.A32 firewall cadastre (A)